Yakuza 4: Plot

 Loan shark Shun Akiyama learns that members of the Ueno Seiwa Clan, a Yakuza faction involved in a power struggle with the Tojo Clan since the early 1980s, are causing a disturbance.
 Akiyama beats them up as Tojo Clan members Hiroaki Arai and Takeshi Kido arrive.
 One of the men, Masaru Ihara (Takahiro Fujimoto), shoots at Arai and flees.
 Akiyama returns to his office only to find that Arai killed Ihara.
 Arai flees, and Akiyama is brought in for questioning.
 His secretary, Hana (Aya Hirano), gets him released, but detective Junji Sugiuchi warns Akiyama to avoid the yakuza.
-Akiyama reveals to Kido that he used money from the Millennium Tower explosion to start his firm, Sky Finance.
+Akiyama reveals to Kido that he used money from the Millennium Tower explosion (Note: As depicted in Yakuza.) to start his firm, Sky Finance.
 Later on, a woman named Lily requests a ¥100 million loan.
 Akiyama learns that people involved with her are being killed, and when he confronts her, she takes the money and flees.
 Akiyama eventually meets Goro Majima, who reveals that he is looking for Lily.

 In 1985, Majima and his blood brother, Taiga Saejima, prepare to assassinate the chairman of the Ueno Seiwa Clan.
 Saejima is forced to perform the hit alone, killing eighteen men, though the chairman and one other officer, Isao Katsuragi (Fumihiko Tachiki), survive.
 Saejima is sentenced to death.
 In the present, just days before his scheduled execution, Saejima is transferred to a prison off the coast of Okinawa.
 He meets former Tojo patriarch Goh Hamazaki, imprisoned for attempting to murder Kiryu.
+(Note: As depicted in Yakuza 3.)
 He reveals to Saejima that he was set up.
 They escape, and Hamazaki seemingly sacrifices himself to save Saejima from the prison chief, Saito (Masato Obara).
 Saejima washes up to shore and meets Kiryu and Haruka.
 With help from Kiryu, Saejima tracks down and fights Majima, who reveals that he was intercepted on the day of the hit.

 Detective Masayoshi Tanimura investigates Ihara's murder.
 He finds Lily, who is revealed to be Saejima's sister Yasuko, and rescues her from the Shibata Family.
 He learns that patriarch Kazuo Shibata (Hōchū Ōtsuka) is working with Arai and organized the 1985 hit with help from Katsuragi.
 Arai kills Shibata under Katsuragi's orders and flees.
 Tanimura tells Yasuko that his father was investigating the hit, but was killed.
 Yasuko tells him that she was coerced into killing Shibata's men by Katsuragi, who promised to have Saejima's case reexamined if she eliminated them or gave him ¥100 million.
 Tanimura meets Katsuragi and hands him the money.
 Katsuragi then reveals that he was responsible for the eighteen murders, and orders Tanimura killed.
 However, Sugiuchi saves him.